 Where to Enjoy the Impossible Burger in San Francisco

 So many revolutionary ideas were born in the Bay Area.
 It's no surprise, then, that the latest craze in healthy, sustainable eating started here, too.
 Impossible Foods' meat-free creation, the Impossible Burger, is appearing on menus across the country.
-Made from coconut oil, potato protein, wheat protein, and plant-based heme, the Impossible Burger looks, tastes, and runs down your chin just like your traditional burger, but it's completely meat-free.
+Made from coconut oil, potato protein, soy protein, and plant-based heme, the Impossible Burger looks, tastes, and runs down your chin just like your traditional burger, but it's completely meat-free.

 If you want to get a taste of this miracle of modern food science, there are plenty of places across the Bay Area to find it.
 Here are some of our favorites.